 When estimating the zero curve from JGB market prices, an undesirable method may fail to accurately grasp the curve characteristics introduced above.
 For example, a portion of the estimated zero curve for short maturities might fall below zero.
-As shown in Section 2D, the polynomial and parsimonious function methods express the entire zero curve as a polynomial or a specific function.
+As shown in Section II.D, the polynomial and parsimonious function methods express the entire zero curve as a polynomial or a specific function.
 Therefore, it may be difficult to fully capture the above-mentioned characteristics of the JGB term structure due to the low locality of these methods.

-In recent years, not only the JGB interest rate term structure, but government bond interest rate term structures in the U.S. and Europe have also been flattening near zero for short-term maturities.
-Looking at the U.S. interest rate term structure in Figure 5(b), compared with Figure 5(a), the term structure is turning flatter near zero through maturities up to around three years.
-For this reason, at present, estimations with low locality may not have sufficient expressiveness to estimate the zero curves in the U.S. and European countries.14
+In recent years, not only the JGB interest rate term structure but also government bond interest rate term structures in the United States and Europe have been flattening near zero for short-term maturities.
+Looking at the U.S. interest rate term structure in Figure 5 [2], compared with Figure 5 [1], the term structure is turning flatter near zero through maturities up to around three years.
+For this reason, at present, estimations